-Applications for the Board of Governors Fee Waiver are accepted throughout the semester.
+Applications for the California College Promise Grant are accepted throughout the semester.
 Please visit the Office of Financial Assistance for more information on application deadlines.
 For more information, please contact the Office of Financial Assistance, SSC-102, phone (510) 215-6026.